|List events by Month||F||S||S||M||T||W||T||F||S||S||M||T||W||T||F||S||S||M||T||W||T||F||S||S||M||T||W||T||F||S||S|

-Theatre, dance, comedy, music, film, literature, visual art & children's art - Garter Lane Arts Centre, O'Connell Street, Waterford has a vibrant & exciting year-round programme for everyone and we look forward to welcoming you and your family.
-Tues to Sat from 11am you can book on 051-855038 or here 24 hours a day, no booking fees.
+Theatre, dance, comedy, music, film, literature, visual art & children's art - we have a vibrant & exciting year-round programme for everyone.
+We look forward to welcoming you and your family and you can book here 24 hours a day.

 Patrons are kindly asked to note that tickets are not refundable and latecomers are not admitted.